Welcome to Indian Village

 First developed by Francois Rivard and Jacques St Aubin, the area mostly consisted of land-grant ribbon farms as well as a few upper-class river cottages.
 In the late 1800s, however, the Cook Farm Company, Ltd, saw this gorgeous plot of land for what it was and set out to develop a luxurious and attractive residential community.

 Indian Village is especially lauded for its architecture.
 Many of its homes were built in the early 20th century, by noted Detroit architects like Albert Kahn, Louis Kamper, and William Stratton, in over seventeen distinct architectural styles, such as Georgian, Federal, Colonial Revival, Arts and Crafts, Romanesque, and Tudor Revival.
 Attracted by the variety of homes, some of which have been renovated into havens of modern living while others herald back to Indian Village’s historic beginnings, as well as its central location and amenities, Indian Village is a sought-after destination by many families and young professionals.
+Indian Village real estate is a nationally recognized historical place.
+Contact the Indian Village real estate agents & realtors at City Living Detroit to find property, estates, houses & luxury homes for sale in Indian Village, Detroit.

 Things to Love